ophub/amlogic-s9xxx-openwrt/README.md

     echo "::set-output name=status::success"
 ```

-This function is suitable for the needs of replacing the [kernel](https://github.com/ophub/kernel/tree/main/pub/stable) packaging and packaging the OpenWrt firmware of the specified [amlogic-dtb](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb) separately.
-As long as you have the `openwrt-armvirt-64-default-rootfs.tar.gz` file in the [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases) of your repository, you can package the OpenWrt firmware you want at any time, which is efficient and convenient.
+This function is generally used to replace the kernel for quick packaging.
+If you have the `openwrt-armvirt-64-default-rootfs.tar.gz` file in your repository, when you want to use other kernel versions of OpenWrt, you can directly specify the relevant kernel for Quickly packaged, no longer waiting for a long firmware compilation.

 - ### Use GitHub Action to packaging instructions